 - Flaky Sea Salt such as Maldon to finish

-- Combine the milk and bread flour in a medium saucepan.
+- Make the Tangzhong.
+Combine the milk and bread flour in a medium saucepan.
 Place over medium heat and cook, stirring continuously, until the mixture thickens into a paste.
 Remove from heat and transfer to the bowl of a stand mixer.